 Land & Mineral System Reports

 The Bureau of Land Management (BLM) administers more public land - over 245 million surface acres - than any other Federal agency in the United States.
 Most of this land is located in the 12 Western states, including Alaska.
-The BLM's Legacy Rehost System, called LR2000, provides reports on BLM land and mineral use authorizations for oil, gas, and geothermal leasing, rights-of-way, coal and other mineral development, land and mineral title, mining claims, withdrawals, classifications, and more on federal lands or on federal mineral estate.
+The BLM's Legacy Rehost System, called LR2000, provides reports on BLM land and mineral use authorizations for rights-of-way, coal and other mineral development, land and mineral title, withdrawals, classifications, and more on federal lands or on federal mineral estate.
 The LR2000 enables users to access the same information over the Internet as in the BLM State Office Information Access Centers.

 LR2000 provides access to the following systems.
 To run reports you will need to know which of the following systems the information you are looking for is in: